-The Eleanor Glanville Centre is an interdisciplinary centre for inclusion, diversity, and equality which aims to drive cultural change across the institution to further the strategic ambitions of the University of Lincoln.
+The Eleanor Glanville Institute is an interdisciplinary centre for inclusion, diversity, and equality which aims to drive cultural change across the institution to further the strategic ambitions of the University of Lincoln.

 The University of Lincoln has been successful in gaining the European Commission HR Excellence in Research Award.
 The University fully supports the principles of HR Excellence in Research and the Concordat to Support the Career Development of Researchers.
 Our commitment to the development of researchers is to create a supportive culture and environment that encourages creativity, interaction, and collaboration.

 The Concordat is an agreement between funders and employers of research staff to improve the employment and support for research careers in UK higher education and benefits the whole community.
 The Concordat sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.

 The Lincoln Impact Literacy Institute (LILI) is the University's strategic unit for impact, working both in support of University activity and driving best practice nationally and internationally.
 LILI reflects Lincoln's core commitment to the University's civic responsibilities, and combines expertise and experience across academic research and research management to develop evidence-informed approaches to social change.

 LILI focuses on developing meaningful and sustainable approaches to academic and institutional practice, research culture, and professional development, and acting as a critical voice to challenge unhealthy approaches to research implementation and impact.